Mark-MDO47/ArduinoClass/99_Resources/README.md

 ## My favorite Arduino variant - ESP32
 [Top](#resources "Top")<br>
-Here is some documentation from the maker of the chipset and many modules for ESP32; also some other tutorials on installing the ESP32 into the board manager for the Arduino IDE and installing the USB Serial Driver into Windows 10
+Here is some documentation from the maker of the chipset and many modules for ESP32; also some other tutorials on installing the ESP32 into the board manager for the Arduino IDE and installing the USB Serial Driver into Windows&#174; 10
 * https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html
 * https://randomnerdtutorials.com/installing-the-esp32-board-in-arduino-ide-windows-instructions/
 * https://randomnerdtutorials.com/esp32-troubleshooting-guide